Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: All eccentricities

 The correctness of Algorithm~\ref{alg:all-ecc} mainly rely on the following lemma.

-\begin{lemma} Consider an upper certificate $U$ and the set $S_U$ of nodes that do not have a tight upper certificate in $U$.
-Any node $v\in S_U$ with minimum eccentricity (having $e(v)=\min_{u\in S_U} e(u)$) is its unique tight upper certificate (i.e., $v\in U^{\preceq}$). \end{lemma}
+\begin{lemma} Consider an upper certificate $U$ and the set $S_U$ of nodes that do not have a tight upper vertex-certificate in $U$.
+Any node $v\in S_U$ with minimum eccentricity (having $e(v)=\min_{u\in S_U} e(u)$) is its unique tight upper vertex-certificate (i.e., $v\in U^{\preceq}$). \end{lemma}

-\begin{proof} For the sake of contradiction, suppose that $v$ has a tight upper certificate $x\not=v$.
+\begin{proof} For the sake of contradiction, suppose that $v\in S_U$ has a tight upper vertex-certificate $x\not=v$.
 As $e(v)=d(v,x)+ e(x)$, we have $e(x)< e(v)$ and $x$ cannot be in $S_U$ by the minimality of $e(v)$.
-It thus has a tight upper certificate $y\in U$.
-But the transitivity of being a tight upper certificate (Proposition~\ref{prop:upperopt}) implies that $y$ is also a tight upper certificate for $v$ which is in contradiction with $v\in S_U$. \end{proof}
+It thus has a tight upper vertex-certificate $y\in U$.
+But the transitivity of being a tight upper vertex-certificate (Proposition~\ref{prop:upperopt}) implies that $y$ is also a tight upper certificate for $v$ which is in contradiction with $v\in S_U$. \end{proof}